MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-manage-vendor-relationships-overview.md

 ## Next steps

-If you want to implement Dynamics 365 solutions to support your *manage vendor relationships* business processes, you can use the following resources and steps to learn more.
+If you want to implement Dynamics 365 solutions to support your *manage vendor relationships* business processes, use these resources and steps to learn more.
 (Links are added, when the articles are ready.)

 1. *Manage vendor relationships* (the article that you're reading)